vekannan/interview/src/projectSetup/projectSetup.md

 Though we are using react 16.8 we are not using React hooks this time .It is in our pipeline
 </li>
 <li>
-We devoloped our application with responsive web design using Bootstrap and LESS.
+We developed our application with responsive web design using Bootstrap and LESS.
   <ol>
     <li>
-      what is LESS: Less is a dynamic preprocessor style sheet language that can be compiled into Cascading Style Sheets and run on the client side or server side why LESS : it allow variables, functions, mixins, Nested Rules, Operations, Importing other less files,
+      what is LESS: Less is a dynamic preprocessor style sheet language that can be compiled into Cascading Style Sheets and run on the client side or server side</br>
+      why LESS : it allow variables, functions, mixins, Nested Rules, Operations, Importing other less files,
     </li>
   </ol>